malinasz/malinasz/README.md

 Have a sit while I take the cookies out of the oven! :cookie:

- 1. Currently studying **Javascript**, mostly focused in **ReactJS** and **NodeJS**. :woman_technologist:
- 2. Besides programming, literature is one of my biggest loves.
-I even was enrolled in the Language course over two years at Federal Rural University of Rio de Janeiro!
-Turned out I loved more writing codes than reading books. :smile:
- 3. Lastly, I would love to connect to you better here and through other social media!
-Feel free to send me any questions and contribute to any publication! :ok_hand:

 ## Socials
 ***
+I would love to connect to you better here and through other social media!
+Feel free to send me any questions and contribute to any publication! :ok_hand:

 <div style="margin: 0 auto;">
 <a href="https://www.linkedin.com/in/malinafranca/" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>
  <a href="mailto:malinafrancab@gmail.com" target="_blank"><img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" target="_blank"></a>